 1) Resolve All Safety Issues

 The first repairs that should consider are any safety issues.
 It would be best if you looked out for you and your family and friends first and foremost.
-The following are some of the standard safety issues that we have seen in homes:
+The following are some of the standard safety issues that we have seen in homes and good home repair information for new homeowners:

 - Dry Rotted Stairs, Decks, and Subfloors — A walking area affected by dry rot can allow people to fall through and severely injure themself.